 However, it was no longer depicted on aeronautical charts or topo maps from the 1950s/60s.

-A 2018 photo looking east showed the Whander Field hangar remains standing, more than 7 decades after the airport closed.
+A 2018 photo looking east showed the Whander Field hangar remained standing, more than 7 decades after the airport closed.

-A 2018 aerial view looking northwest showed the site of Whander Field remains clear, and the hangar remains on the west side.
+A 2018 aerial view looking northwest showed the site of Whander Field remained clear, and the hangar remained on the west side.

 Thanks to Andrew Price for pointing out this airfield.